auth0-lab/fga-js-sdk/README.md

 Currently, Sandcastle is at a PoC stage.
 You can request to join the PoC at https://discord.gg/8naAwJfWN6

-If you are in the PoC, you need to set the `SANDCASTLE_ENVIRONMENT` variable to "staging".
+If you are in the PoC, you need to set the `SANDCASTLE_ENVIRONMENT` variable to "poc".
 Provide the store id, client id and client secret you have received from us.

 #### Playground